Monitoring Period Loads Report Help

 Monitoring Period Load (lb/period)

 The total calculated quantity of a pollutant discharged during a specific monitoring period, in pounds per period.
-Expand each row to view the equation used to calculate the load.
+This value is calculated in the Loading Tool.

 Annual Calculations